COVID-19 Update: We are committed to remaining open for our clients. Please contact us now for assistance.

 People who need long-term care are not sick in the traditional sense, but they are no longer able to perform daily living activities like bathing, dressing, transferring, eating, and toileting.
 Daycare facilities, in-home care providers, nursing homes, and family members often help senior citizens with these activities.
 Long-term care insurance (LTCI) is meant to pay for the cost of these services.
 But the cost of providing this type of cater can quickly deplete an individual’s savings if there is no LTCI.
 Sadly, many senior citizens and their families are left financially destitute when they have to pay the crushing’s costs out of their own pockets when their long-term care insurance claims are denied.
 While the concept of long-term care insurance is simple, it can be extremely difficult, time-consuming, and frustrating to get claims paid.
 In your time of need and when you do not have the time and strength to fight with your insurance company, the last thing you want to hear is that your claim has been denied.

-Not every medical cost is predictable.
-There are times when an individual has a medical emergency while traveling.
-When one is in such an unfortunate situation, he or she may be forced to seek medical care with an out-of-network provider through their health insurance coverage.
-In most cases, seeking health services with an out-network health provider means paying more for the services and in worst cases, it could mean having the claim completely denied.
-It’s also not unusual for insurance companies to state that a certain provider was in-network and then, later on, inform the insured that they were not when the medical services have already been rendered.
+Not every cost is predictable.
+There are times when an individual has a medical or life emergency while traveling.
+When one is in such an unfortunate situation, he or she may be forced to seek care or remedy with an out-of-network or third party provider through their insurance coverage.
+In most cases, seeking services with an out-network provider means paying more for the services and in worst cases, it could mean having the claim completely denied.
+It’s also not unusual for insurance companies to state that a certain provider was in-network and then, later on, inform the insured that they were not when the services have already been rendered.
 You might even have sought emergency care with the facility that was closest to your location only to be told that your claim is invalid because the hospital was out-of-network.
-Perhaps you voluntarily chose an out-of-network provider because you have a rare, specific condition and you can only get the best treatment from a few doctors.
+Perhaps you voluntarily chose an out-of-network provider because you have a specific condition or damage and you can only get the best service from an out-of-network provider.

-Such denials only leave a patient with thousands of dollars of medical costs that they’re expected to pay.
-Whatever the reason for the denial is, there may be legal avenues to demand that an insurance company covers the cost associated with the medical treatment, provided it was necessary.
+Such denials only leave an insurance client with thousands of dollars of costs that they’re expected to pay.
+Whatever the reason for the denial is, there may be legal avenues to demand that an insurance company covers the cost associated with the treatment or service, provided it was necessary.
 A capable out-of-network coverage denial lawyer can help you choose the path forward that gives you the best chance of having your treatment and procedures paid for.

 Whether an individual needs surgery but the insurance provider denies payment or underwent an emergency surgical operation, he or she has a right to appeal all denials of coverage.
 If you’re in such a situation, a surgery denial attorney could analyze your claim and help you with the appeals process.